IguanMat/fundamentals-of-computer-science/README.md

   • Calculate the number of all students by gender
     ▪ Syntax: conta_studenti(dataset) → (M, F)
   • Save all data to a file in csv format

+  -I added an optional menu at the end just to call up all the functions more easily-